 Privacy Issues: One of the main concerns that the public has over the rising number of drones is the potential privacy violations that their usage may lead to.
 A study conducted by the Pew Research Centre found that 54% of the public thinks drones should not be allowed to fly in residential areas.
 Even HobbyHelp which has a good article on Drones for Beginners advises caution.
-Drones used commercially are typically restricted to protected areas and used with a lot more care than hobbyist ones, the potential for serious privacy lawsuits remains a serious concern.
+Drones used commercially are typically restricted to protected areas and used with a lot more care than hobbyist ones, and privacy lawsuits remains a serious concern.

 Regulatory Challenges: Unlike manned aircraft regulation, which has had more than a century to evolve, UAV regulation is still in its infancy.
 The legal landscape around drones is shifting quickly and even though the FAA finalized a framework for the use of drones in 2016, additional changes can be expected.
 Additionally, the technology is currently advancing at a faster pace than the regulatory process.